CtripMobile/DynamicAPK/README.md

 ### Code compilation and loading

 Java compilation is nothing special, while class loading needs some hacking.
 Android's DexClassLoader has some restrictions, so we use Android's system PathClassLoader.
 PathClassLoader has a member pathList, as the name suggests it is essentially a List to  load classes from each dex path in the list at runtime.
 So we can add our dynamically loaded dex at the head of the list.
-In fact, Google's officialMultiDex library is also implemented by the method.
+In fact, Google's official MultiDex library is also implemented by the method.
 The following snippet shows the details:

 MultiDex.java